Description

 Ingredients

-Grape neutral spirits and aniseed
+Neutral spirits and aniseed flavoring

 Alcohol